Excerpt from Jim Conrad's

 from the January 12, 2007 Newsletter, Issued from Sierra

 Gorda Biosphere Reserve Headquarters in Jalpan, Querétaro, MÉXICO

 PURPLE ORCHID TREE

 Maybe the most spectacular flowering tree at this moment is a smallish Bean-Family member planted fairly regularly in people's yards and along roads.
-You can see one in full bloom at the right.
+Below, you can see one in full bloom.

 A close-up of its four-inch-wide, rose-colored flowers and one of its curious, cow-foot-shaped leaves is above.